Azure-Samples/ms-identity-blazor-server/WebApp-your-API/B2C/README-Incremental.md

 Clean the solution, rebuild the solution, and run it.
 You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.

-When you start the Web API from Visual Studio, depending on the browser you use, you'll get:
+When you start the web API from Visual Studio, depending on the browser you use, you'll get:

 - an empty web page (with Microsoft Edge)
 - or an error HTTP 401 (with Chrome)

 This behavior is expected as the browser is not authenticated.
-The Web application will be authenticated, so it will be able to access the Web API.
+The Web application will be authenticated, so it will be able to access the web API.

 ### Run the sample using a command line interface such as VS Code integrated terminal